The anti-Ramsey threshold of complete graphs: Introduction

+The bound of~$19$ in Theorem~\ref{thm:cycles-complete-graphs} is imposed only by their Lemma~\ref{lemma:nepeskst}, and hence to extend Theorem~\ref{thm:cycles-complete-graphs} to complete graphs with at least $5$~vertices, we give a proof of Lemma~\ref{lemma:nepeskst} that works for all~$K_k$ with $k\geq5$.
+Since the proof of Lemma~\ref{lemma:nepeskst} in~\cite{NePeSkSt14} does not extend to smaller complete graphs, we employ a new strategy.
+Our proof will involve separating~$G$ with $m(G) < m^{(2)}(K_k)$ into ``chains'' of $K_k$'s and carefully constructing an edge colouring that avoids rainbow copies of~$K_k$.

+Given a graph $G$, we write $|G|$ for the number of vertices and $e(G)$ for the number of edges of $G$.
 Section~\ref{sec:large-cycles-and-complete-graphs} contains the proof of Theorem~\ref{thm:main} for complete graphs with at least~$5$ vertices.
-We remark that our proof works for all complete graphs on at least~$5$ vertices, i.e., not only for complete graphs on fewer than~$19$ vertices.
+We remark that our proof works uniformly for all complete graphs on at least~$5$ vertices, i.e., not only for complete graphs on fewer than~$19$ vertices.
 The proof of Theorem~\ref{thm:main} for~$K_4$ is given in Section~\ref{sec:4vertices}.

-In~\cite{BaCaMoPa18+} the second and third authors, together with Barros and Cavalar, extended Theorem~\ref{thm:cycles-complete-graphs} to cycles on at least $5$ vertices.
-As discussed by the second author in~\cite{Mo17} the case $H=C_4$ is again special and we have $\pmc {C_4} = n^{-3/4}$.
-We remark that with a proof similar to the proofs for~$K_4$ and~$C_4$ one can show that $\pmc {K_4^-} = n^{-2/3}$, where~$K_4^-$ denotes the graph on~$4$ vertices and~$5$ edges.